linkedin/kafka-monitor/README.md

 Kafka Monitor requires Gradle 2.0 or higher.
 Java 7 should be used for building in order to support both Java 7 and Java 8 at runtime.

+Kafka Monitor supports Apache Kafka 0.8 to 0.11:
+- Use branch 0.8.2.2 to work with Apache Kafka 0.8
+- Use branch 0.9.0.1 to work with Apache Kafka 0.9
+- Use branch 0.10.2.1 to work with Apache Kafka 0.10
+- Use master branch to work with Apache Kafka 0.11

 Kafka Monitor supports Apache Kafka 0.8 and 0.9.
 Use branch 0.8.2.2 to monitor Apache Kafka cluster 0.8.
 Use branch 0.9.0.1 to compile with Kafka 0.9.
 Use master branch to compile with Kafka 0.10.